 What Does Emotional Safety in a Relationship Really Mean?

-Most people feel physically safe in their relationships, but many don’t feel emotionally safe—and they might not even realize it.
+Most people feel physically safe in their relationship, but many don’t feel emotionally safe, and they may not even realize it.

 What Does Emotional Safety Feel Like?

-Just like physical safety, emotional safety is a felt sense—something you experience in your body.
+Just like physical safety, emotional safety is a felt sense, something you experience internally.

 When you feel emotionally safe:

-✔ You trust that your partner won’t abandon or reject you.
+• You trust your partner won’t reject or abandon you.

 When you feel emotionally unsafe: